quay/claircore/docs/reference/matcher.md

 	Vulnerable(ctx context.Context, record *claircore.IndexRecord, vuln *claircore.Vulnerability) (bool, error)
 }
 ```
-A Filter method is used to inform LibVuln the provided artifact is interesting.
+The `Filter` method is used to inform LibVuln the provided artifact is interesting.
-A Query method tells LibVuln how to query the security advisory database.
+The `Query` method tells LibVuln how to query the security advisory database.
-A Vulnerable method typically performs a version check between the artifact and the vulnerability in question.
+The `Vulnerable` method reports whether the provided package is vulnerable to the provided vulnerability.
+Typically, this would perform a version check between the artifact and the vulnerability in question.